BrandynHamilton/ChainSettle/README.md

 ## How It Works

-1. You initialize an escrow using `init-attest`.
+1. You initialize an escrow using `init-attest` and include a unique escrow ID.
 2. You perform the off-chain action (e.g., bank transfer, code push).
-3. You run `attest` to trigger verification and onchain logging.
+3. You run `attest` with the unique escrow ID to trigger verification and onchain logging.

 ChainSettle will automatically detect the event (via Plaid or GitHub API), and send a signed onchain transaction to the configured settlement registry.
+The Settlement Registry can then be queried with the unique escrow ID.

 Example commands can be found in notes/cli_notes.txt

 ### Test Credentials for the Plaid Interface:

-Bank: First Platypus Bank
+- Bank: First Platypus Bank
-username: user_good
+- username: user_good
-password: pass_good
+- password: pass_good

 ---